works-of-sarathy/elevate-labs-task-3-book-API/README.md

-# Elevate Labs - Task 3
+# Elevate Labs Internship – Task 3

 A simple **Node.js + Express** REST API to manage a list of books.
 This project is part of the **Elevate Labs Internship – Task 3** and demonstrates the basics of **CRUD operations, Express routing, HTTP methods, and JSON handling** using in-memory storage (no database).